Late scratch: Harvick knocks off Pocono from winless list

+Harvick snapped an 0-for-38 drought at Pocono, taking the checkered flag Saturday at one of two tracks where victory had eluded him.

+Harvick won the first of two NASCAR Cup races in front of no fans this weekend at Pocono and will start 20th on Sunday with the field set by inverting the lead-lap finishers.

-The 44-year-old California driver has won at every active track except Kentucky Speedway (nine tries) and the 2014 series champion has three wins overall for Stewart-Haas Racing this season.
+The 44-year-old California driver has won at every active track except Kentucky Speedway (nine tries) and the 2014 series champion has three wins overall for SHR this season.
+He has three career wins at Charlotte Motor Speedway, though he’s lost two races on the roval configuration.

-Harvick held off a hard-charging Denny Hamlin for his 52nd career Cup victory.
+Harvick held off a hard-charging Denny Hamlin, whose efforts were hampered by a late vibration, for his 52nd career Cup victory.
 He had 12 top-five finishes in his other 38 starts at Pocono.

-He held off on the celebratory burnout -- Harvick needs the same car for Sunday’s race.

 “That’s great to finally check Pocono off the list,” Harvick said.